ioccc-src/winner/2019/dogon/README.md

 includes some famous name dropping and documents itself as usual.

-### Further spoilers, engineering, and obfuscation galore:
+### Further deobfuscation, engineering, and obfuscation galore:

 Those wait for you, curious and intrepid reader, in the attached [apholife.c](%%REPO_URL%%/2019/dogon/apholife.c) file, which is a partially obfuscated version of the